alliedvision/meta-alliedvision/README.md

 ## Reporting issues

-Please use the Github issues section of meta-alliedvision for reporting build or runtime issue.
+Please use the Github issues section of meta-alliedvision for reporting build or rungtime issue.
 When reporting an issue please include following information about your environment:
 - Camera model and firmware version
 - Host hardware information (SoC, Carrier)